ichilton/bytemark-bigv-api-doc/content/docs/definitions.md

 This call gives general information about the platform, like available distributions, hardware profiles and storage grades.

-This call does not require authentication.
+This call does not require authentication and is read only.

 ## Fields